Th3Fr0gg/BitcoinDigitsDateConverter/README.md

 Feel free to reach out if you have any questions or need further assistance!

+## Searching for 5D Bitcoin digit numbers

 #### Description:

 Visit the Unisat Search platform using the following link: https://unisat.io/search .
-This platform allows users to search for 5-digit numbers, providing an opportunity to explore and discover numbers that have not been printed or documented before
+This platform allows users to search for 5-digit numbers, providing an opportunity to explore and discover numbers that have not been minted or inscribed before

 #### Steps: